naamancurtis/mongo-go-struct-to-bson/README.md

 // The result would be:
 bson.M {
-  "_id": "54759eb3c090d83494e2d804", // Value is indicative - it would actually hold the primitive.ObjectID value
+  "_id": "54759eb3c090d83494e2d804", // would actually hold the primitive.ObjectID value
   "firstName": "Jane",
-  // Note: lastName has been omitted as it held the zero value for a string "dob": "1985-06-15 00:00:00 +0000 UTC", // dob holds the Stringer() representation of time.Time "leftHanded": true, // These are the Characteristics struct which have been flattened "tall": false, // These are the Characteristics struct which have been flattened "metadata": Metadata { // As this had the "omitnested" tag, this holds the actual value of the struct, not a bson.M of it
+  "dob": "1985-06-15 00:00:00 +0000 UTC",
+  "leftHanded": true,
+  "tall": false,
+  "metadata": Metadata {
     LastActive: time.Date(2019, 7,23, 14,0,0,0,time.UTC)
   },

+  // Notes:
+  // - dob: holds the Stringer() representation of time.Time
+  // - Characterstics: struct has been flattened, so it's values are one level up
+  // - Metadata: had the omitnested tag, so holds the actual value of the struct, not a bson.M
+  // - lastName: has been omitted as it held the zero value for a string
-  // Note: secret and favouriteColor have been omitted, as they had the "-" or were unexported }
+  // - secret & favouriteColor: have been omitted, as they either had the "-" tag or were unexported }
 ```